Qiskit/qiskit-aer/CONTRIBUTING.md

     $ pip install -r requirements-dev.txt
 ```

 This will also install [**Conan**](https://conan.io/), a C/C++ package manager written in Python.
 This tool will handle
 most of the dependencies needed by the C++ source code.
 Internet connection may be needed for the first build or
 when dependencies are added/updated, in order to download the required packages if they are not in your **Conan** local
 repository.

+>  Note: Conan use can be disabled with the flag or environment variable ``DISABLE_CONAN=ON`` .
+This is useful for building from source offline, or to reuse the installed package dependencies.

 If we are only building the standalone version and do not want to install all Python requirements you can just install
 **Conan**: